Research Lab

 Dr Koyel Lahiri

-Dr Koyel Lahiri earned a PhD from the Centre for Studies in Social Sciences, Calcutta, granted by Jadavpur University.
+Dr Koyel Lahiri earned an MPhil and a PhD from the Centre for Studies in Social Sciences, Calcutta, granted by Jadavpur University.
 Her doctoral research, supported by fellowships from the ICSSR and DAAD, looked at informal workers in India and their politics at two sites of work: the hawker in the city and industrial workers at factories.
+The thesis was titled Experience, Aspirations and Organisation: Politics of informal workers in post-1990s India.
+She graduated with a B.A.
+Honours in English (Lady Shri Ram College for Women, Delhi University) and has an M.A. in Globalisation and Labour (a former Global Labour University programme at TISS, Mumbai).

 Post-Doctoral Fellow